phongthanhbuiit/git-workflow-demo/README.md

 # git-workflow-demo
-demo a best practice git workflow
+This is a best practice git workflow code